Mission and History

 Global Commission on Drug Policy

-The Global Commission is coordinated by a Secretariat in Switzerland, which is responsible for overseeing the publications and products disseminated by the Commission, major events as well as organizing communications and outreach strategies.
+The Global Commission is coordinated by a Secretariat in Geneva, which is responsible for overseeing the publications and products disseminated by the Commission, major events as well as organizing communications and outreach strategies.
 The Commission also counts on a wide network of experts and partners who have contributed to its work since its inception.